restic/restic/CONTRIBUTING.md

  1. First we would kindly ask you to fork our project on GitHub if you haven't done so already.
  2. Clone the repository locally and create a new branch.
+If you are working on the code itself, please set up the development environment as described in the previous section and instead of cloning add your fork on GitHub as a remote to the clone of the restic repository.
  3. Then commit your changes as fine grained as possible, as smaller patches, that handle one and only one issue are easier to discuss and merge.
  4. Push the new branch with your changes to your fork of the repository.